OpenStudio Measure Writer's Reference Guide

 Not Applicable (runner.registerAsNotApplicable)

 Not all measures are applicable to all models.
 For example, a measure called "Replace all windows with triple-paned windows" would not be applicable to a building with no windows.
-This log message simply allows the measure author to register the fact that a measure ran successfully, but made no changes to the model.
+This log message allows the measure author to register the fact that a measure ran successfully, but made no changes to the model.

 runner.registerAsNotApplicable("Measure not applicable because [logic!]")